Homer Neal: Science policy

-In 2013, Neal was elected to be the Vice-President of the American Physical Society, an association representing over 51,000 physicists in academia, national labs, and industry in the United States and worldwide.
+In 2013, Neal was elected to be the vice-president of the American Physical Society, an association representing over 51,000 physicists in academia, national labs, and industry in the United States and worldwide.
 In 2015, he served as President-Elect and served as President of the APS in 2016.
 Homer Neal was a co-author of Beyond Sputnik: U.S. Science Policy in the 21st Century, a popular textbook and website on science policy.
 He served on the Advisory Board of the Journal of Science Policy & Governance.

 In Apr 2014, colleagues and friends from around the world gathered at UM in Ann Arbor for a Homer Neal Symposium to honor Dr. Neal.
 The sessions focused on Neal's experiments at Brookhaven, Argonne, SLAC, Fermilab, and CERN, as well as his contributions to the US government as a member of the National Science Board, and to the Smithsonian Institution as a regent.
+At the Symposium, he noted Emil Konopinski had advised him go to graduate school at UM.

+Death

+According to Dr. Neal's widow, Donna Jean Neal, he died of a stroke, which he had suffered in February, 2018, and from which he had never recovered.
+Dr. Neal was also survived by his daughter, "Sharon-Denise Neal, who trained as an archaeologist, and Homer A. Neal Jr., a physicist and staff scientist at SLAC National Accelerator Laboratory at Stanford University; and four grandchildren."